-On the 24th of November 2020, the court of appeal issued a verdict stating that an amount of KD 1,085,931 is to be paid by the Group to a subcontractor, in addition to returning the letters of guarantee amounting to KD 121,600 to the subcontractor.
-On the 19th of January 2021, the Group has presented an appeal to the court of cassation regarding the verdict issued.
-Up to the date of the issuance of the consolidated financial statements, no final verdict has been issued by the court of cassation obligating the Group to pay these amounts.
+On the 24 November 2020, the court of appeal issued a verdict stating that an amount of KD 1,085,931 is to be paid by the Group to a subcontractor, in addition to returning the letters of guarantee amounting to KD 121,600 to the subcontractor.
+On the 19 January 2021, the Group has presented an appeal to the court of cassation regarding the verdict issued and up to the date of the issuance of the consolidated financial statements, no final verdict has been issued by the court of cassation obligating the Group to pay these amounts.
+Despite those above mentioned facts, the Group has paid the disputed amount KD 1,085,931 during the year ended 31 October 2021.

-On the 13th of December 2020, the court of first instance has issued an initial verdict stating that an amount of KD 163,159 is due to the Group from a subcontractor.
-The decision has been appealed by both sides of the legal case, and the court decision to discuss the appeal and issue a verdict has not been determined by the court yet.
-Up to the date of the issuance of the consolidated financial statements, no final verdict issued by the court has been issued.
+On the 13 December 2020, the court of first instance has issued an initial verdict stating that an amount of KD 163,159 is due to the Group from a subcontractor.
+The decision has been appealed by both sides of the legal case, and the court decision to discuss the appeal is set on 24 January 2022. and up to the date of the issuance of the consolidated financial statements, no final verdict issued by the court has been issued.